tyler-mcdonald/conf-registration-form/README.md

 # Interactive-Form
-An interactive and accesible form for a conference.
+An interactive and accessible form for a conference.

 ## Features
 ### Real-time error messages